werckme/werckmeister/manual.md

 tempo: 130;

 -- TRACKS, VOICES & EVENTS
--- a track containing one voice with some note events -- the track is set up to use our piano instrument
+-- now the actual musical statement, which is a track containing one voice with some note events -- (the track is set up to use our piano instrument from above) [
-[
 instrument: piano;
 {